Find Grad Schools

 45 Yearly Graduations

 University of Arizona is the 4th most popular school in the nation for students seeking a master's degree in other international relations & national security studies.
 Each year, around 45,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+The average in-state tuition for full-time undergraduates is $11,210 per year, while in-state graduate students, on average, pay $12,348 per year.
 During the most recent year for which we have data, 45 people received their master's degree in other international relations & national security studies from University of Arizona.
-About 51% of this group were women, and 34% were students from an underrepresented racial-ethnic group.
+Of these students, 46% were women and 28% were members of underrepresented racial-ethnic groups.

 10 Yearly Graduations